 Using shortening options: 10-15km per day, 2¼-4 hours walking using ride-with-luggage transfers at the start of each day

-This route, our third in England and our first in the north of the country, seeks to show walkers the two sides of Yorkshire’s rural heritage, and was designed by local residents and On Foot clients Shaun and Lynda Callaghan.
-Our 6-night version starts in pretty Pateley Bridge.
+This route seeks to show walkers the two sides of Yorkshire’s rural heritage, and was designed by local residents and On Foot clients Shaun and Lynda Callaghan.
+After a night or two (if you wish to build in a there-and-back walk to Fountains Abbey) in Ripon, our 6-night version starts with a walk from pretty Pateley Bridge.

 Stay in country pubs and comfortable B&Bs, upgrading if you wish to smarter hotels, and eat well – the route boasts two French-chef-run establishments to supplement the hearty Yorkshire fare that will ensure you do not flag during these long days (though shortening options are available).